 ︎ back

 Heritage Wall no.6 stands freely, at an angle, in the middle of the white gallery space.
 The corner is chipped, and the interior of the wall and its construction are exposed.
 Parts of the wood studs are stained, referencing the cheap methods used by the state in its renovation processes.
-In its totality, the free-standing wall props up as a theatrical simulation of an authentic heritage wall.
+In its totality, the free-standing wall is a theatrical simulation of an authentic heritage wall.
 Its weathered appearance, physical dysfunction and dependence are metaphors for social dependency and a handicapped democracy.
 A crippled chair leans against the authoritative structure precariously, balancing a 'reserved' plaque on its lap that raises the question: for who?

 Sooner or Later is a sculptural installation inspired by the tragicomic Kuwaiti television series ‘Darb el-Zalag’ (1977).
 Presented as a national allegory, the work is composed of found objects that combine to form the psyche of a nation.
 Through its sensory and visual experience, both aggravating and seductive, the elements align through a hierarchical arrangement that tests the viewer's fight or flight mechanism.
 The work attempts to translate the utopic visions of the premise of Darb el-Zalag made unachievable due to civil society’s reliance on the state, which, in turn, needs its citizens to remain dependent on its mercy to operate.